Tmanzxd/TmanzsArchToolkit/README.md

 packages listed below.

 # Important!!!
+This will not work on immutable file systems (SteamOS, Bazzite, etc.)

 For Steam to work you need to enable multilib. to do this navigate to /etc/pacman.conf and uncomment it.

 For rkhunter to not give false positives you need to navigate to /etc/rkhunter.conf and add the following whitelists: